Big Pot of Beans

 Place the beans and water or broth in a large pot.
 Simmer the beans gently, stirring occasionally, until beans are tender, about 1 1/2 hours.
 Season with salt and pepper.
 For a twist try one of the these variations below:

 Some variations on the basic recipe:

-Power Beans: Cook a 4- to 5-inch piece of dried kombu (A member of the kelp family; very important to Japanese cuisine and health conscious diners everywhere!) in with the beans.
+Power Beans: Cook a 4- to 5-inch piece dried kombu (a member of the kelp family; very important to Japanese cuisine and health conscious diners everywhere!) in with the beans.
 When the beans are done, cut the kombu into thin strips and stir it back into the beans.

 Beans with Aromatic Vegetables: Add about 1 1/2 cups total chopped fresh vegetables, such as onion, carrot, celery or fennel in any combination.

 Cuban Black Beans: Add 1 chopped onion, 1 teaspoon ground cumin, 2 tablespoons fresh oregano and 4 cloves chopped garlic to black beans in the original recipe.
 Season with lime juice after cooking.

 Southern-style Beans: Use navy beans or black-eyed peas.
 Add 1 smoked turkey leg, 1 cup chopped onion and 1 small can chopped tomatoes.
 Shred the turkey meat after the beans are cooked and add it back to the pot.